webmin/webmin.com/content/about.md

 All recent versions of Webmin are licensed under BSD-3-Clause licence, meaning that it may be freely distributed and modified for commercial and non-commercial use.

 ### Supported OS
 Because different Unix-like operating systems and Linux distributions use different locations for their various config files, Webmin can only support systems for which it has been configured.
+The following operating systems are supported by the current Webmin version.
-{{< details-start supported-os "<i class='wm wm-facebook'></i>"  >}}
+{{< details-start supported-os "<i class='wm wm-linux'></i>"  >}}
 {{% include file="/static/data/supported-os.txt" %}}
 {{< details-end >}}